Iowa Prenuptial Agreement

 Roberts v.
 Roberts, 6 N.W.3d 730 (Iowa 2024)

-The Iowa Supreme Court held that a 2017 "partial revocation" of a 1993 prenuptial agreement (under which the surviving spouse received approximately $15,000 cash, $50,000 in debt relief, and a monthly allowance in exchange for giving up her one-third interest in approximately $15 million in real estate) was actually an unenforceable postmarital amendment because Iowa Code § 596.7 permits only total revocation of premarital agreements, not amendment.
+The Iowa Supreme Court held that a 2017 "partial revocation" of a 1993 prenuptial agreement (under which the surviving spouse received approximately $15,000 cash, $50,000 in debt relief, and a monthly allowance in exchange for giving up her one-third interest in approximately $15 million in real estate) was an unenforceable postmarital amendment, because Iowa Code §§ 596.7 and 597.2 permit only total revocation of a premarital agreement, not amendment of property interests.

 In re Marriage of Shanks, 758 N.W.2d 506 (Iowa 2008)

-The Iowa Supreme Court enforced the bulk of a prenuptial agreement drafted by the husband-attorney and presented 10 days before the wedding, but severed and voided the alimony waiver under Iowa Code § 596.5(2), establishing that voluntariness requires only absence of duress or undue influence and that independent legal counsel is not a condition of enforceability.
+The Iowa Supreme Court held a prenuptial agreement drafted by the husband-attorney and presented 10 days before the wedding was voluntarily executed, conscionable, and enforceable, establishing that voluntariness requires only the absence of duress or undue influence and that independent legal counsel is not a condition of enforceability under Iowa Code § 596.8(2).

 In re Marriage of Schenkelberg, 824 N.W.2d 481 (Iowa 2012)